 Do you need long-term care insurance?
-There's no one answer that applies to everyone.
-The United Seniors Health Cooperative, a nonprofit consumer organization devoted to the issues of the elderly, suggests that long-term care insurance is appropriate provided it costs no more than 7% of your retired income and:
+There's no single answer that applies to everyone.
+The United Seniors Health Cooperative, a nonprofit consumer organization devoted to the issues of the elderly, has suggested that long-term care insurance is appropriate provided it costs no more than 7% of your retired income and:

 a.
 You have $75,000 or more per person in assets, excluding a home and a car.